pivotal-cf/docs-pks/console-network-profile.hbs.md

 ## <a id='network-profile-cluster-create'></a>Create Cluster with Network Profile

-Use the Tanzu Kubernetes Grid Integrated Edition Management Console to create a cluster with an existing network profile.
+Use the {{  vars.product }} Management Console to create a cluster with an existing network profile.

 1. Select **TKG Integrated Edition** > **Clusters**, and select **Create Cluster**.
 1. Use the **Network Profile** drop-down menu to select the network profile to use.